arjunrawal07/Resume-Node/README.md

 ## What is this?

-Hi!
-I'm Arjun Rawal, and I wrote a version of my resume that you can install onto your own computer via the command line interface!
+Hi, I'm Arjun Rawal, and I wrote a version of my resume that you can install onto your own computer via the command line interface.

 ### How did I do this?